Ragini-Roy7/React_JS_Handbook/README.md

 * **To-Do List App:** A classic beginner project.
 Focus on state management, adding, deleting, and editing items.
 * **Simple Weather App:** Fetch data from a weather API and display it.
 This is a great way to practice data fetching and displaying conditional content.
-* **Employee Dashboard:** This is the project assigned to you!
-It's a great way to combine all the core concepts.
+* **Employee Dashboard:** It's a great way to combine all the core concepts.
 Here is a high-level plan:
     * Set up a React project.
     * Create a component to fetch and display employee data from the given API.
     * Implement search functionality to filter employees by ID.